 As the instructor I may need to take emergency control during the lesson, such as assisting with steering.
 This immediate danger outweighs the potential risk of infection.
 Plastic visors and internal car screens/dividers are not recommended due to potentially affecting insurance, communication and safety features such as airbags.
 If I do have to take emergency control, at a suitable safe place and opportunity, the controls used will be cleaned.
 If you do not feel there is sufficient protection please do not attend the lesson.
+I will be testing myself every Sunday and Monday.

 Any precautions we take are intended to reduce risk without compromising the safety of driving, by attending lessons you are agreeing to these measures.
 If there is anything else you can think of or anything that concerns you please let me know.